← Part of Ignite AI Consulting

 AI can do in seconds what used to require hours of human attention.
 But some of that "wasted" time was the soil of relationship, formation, and ministry.
 The framework asks: what is lost when we save the time, and is that loss acceptable here?

-03Stewardship vs. Inclusion
+02Stewardship vs. Inclusion

-04Speed vs. Discernment
+03Speed vs. Discernment

 AI is fast; discernment is slow.
 The temptation is to skip the prayer-discernment-faith gates because the AI is ready and the deadline is tomorrow.
 The framework asks: is the deadline real, or is the urgency manufactured by what the AI made possible?

-05Individual Use vs. Communal Accountability
+04Individual Use vs. Communal Accountability

-One image-bearer's decision to use AI a certain way affects the team, the ministry, the audience.
+One person's decision to use AI a certain way affects the team, the ministry, the audience.
 The framework asks: who else needs to weigh in, and who is the discernment partner for this decision?

 Individual & Communal Discernment